liminalfun/JS30/readme.md

 Hahahaha.
 I have been doing this for the past three months and feeling so overwhelmed.
 This will be a treat ;)

 Wrapping a string in parseFloat() converts it to a true number.

 += for adding to something

 Was really fun and helpful!
 I figured out the ~challenge~ of fullScreen mode, and also challenged myself to figure out keyboard controls (space + arrow keys) and it was really fun!
 By figuring it out, I mean referencing other tutorials lol, but it went really well!

+### 12 - Key Sequence Detection

+Best part about this lesson was cornify_add().
+Amazing.

+Learning key sequence detection was also really cool.

+### 13 -